Google Ads for Fashion Brands: The Campaign Structure That Scales

 - €200M+Tracked sales

-Most fashion brands we inherit are stuck at 1.8-2.2x ROAS.
+Most fashion brands we inherit are stuck at a low ROAS.
 Not because the products are weak.
 Because the feed is broken, the asset packs are six months stale, and someone ran one PMax campaign for everything from hero drops to clearance rack.

 Asset rotation